imkishan96/pick_objects/README.md

 # pick_object
-ros pkg for udacity project
+ros pkg to send multiple 2D Nav goal to navigation stack, This repo is to go along w/o add_markers and Home_service_robot as part of Udacity project